uc-cdis/gen3-code-vigil/gen3-integration-tests/README.md

 The API keys for these users must be saved to `~/.gen3` directory before running tests.
 Please find the instructions for each GEN3_INSTANCE_TYPE [here](docs/howto/generate_api_keys_for_test_users/)

+### Set up test data
+#### Guppy
+We run guppy tests with fixed ES data to enable data validation consistently.
+Before running guppy tests we must ensure the indices are created with the required data.
+We can use one of the setup scripts located [here](test_data/test_setup/guppy_es) depending on the type of Gen3 instance being tested.

 ## Run tests and reviewing results
 Read these [docs](docs/howto/run_tests/) for specific information on how to run tests for each GEN3_INSTANCE_TYPE.